joshuadavidthomas/django-github-app/README.md

 ### GitHub API Client

 The library provides `AsyncGitHubAPI`, an implementation of gidgethub's abstract `GitHubAPI` class that handles authentication and uses [httpx](https://github.com/encode/httpx) as its HTTP client.
-While it's automatically provided in webhook handlers, you can also use it directly in your code:
+While it's automatically provided in webhook handlers, you can also use it directly in your code.

 ```python
 from django_github_app.github import AsyncGitHubAPI